TheThinkingHome/device_sentinel/README.md

 ### It Does Not Learn Your Repairs As Normal

 The learning has to survive you.
 A battery swap, a re-pair, a Home Assistant restart: each looks exactly like a device choosing to be silent, and an integration that learned those gaps would slowly teach itself that broken is normal.
 Device Sentinel tells them apart.
-A recovery during a Zigbee2MQTT pairing window is recognized as your hand.
+A recovery during a Zigbee2MQTT pairing window is recognized as your hand, and on a coordinator with no window to read, Maintenance Mode says the same thing.
 A silence that spans a restart is not counted against anybody, because nothing was listening.
 And for everything no coordinator can see, there is a Maintenance Mode button: press it before you work on your hardware, and whatever recovers in the next ten minutes is credited to you rather than learned as the device's own rhythm.

 ### One List Of What Is Actually Wrong